npalomin/sind/training.md

 ### 5.1 Load web map base layer in QGIS

 It is possible to load Google Maps (default and satellite maps, and other opendata sources) into QGIS as a basemap layer.
-Google Maps often has up-to-date information of commercial uses that can be useful to contrast against what was observed and surveyed on the field.
+Google Maps often has up-to-date information of commercial/retail activities that can be useful to contrast against what was observed and surveyed on the field.
 Also, the satelllite map offers a highly detailed description of the built environment allowing to identify buildings, fences, walls and other physical elements that can help improve the acurracy of the information registered.

 There are two methods to load Google Maps (and other web map layers into QGIS)